|

 They apparently stayed in Pittsylvania until at least 1805 when they sold

 some land.
-This Henry Kerby could sign his name and his wife used an "X" as
+This Henry Kerby could sign his name and his wife used an "X"

 her mark.
 I agree with you that John and Jemima are and important part of